List of equipment of the Philippine Navy: Alvarez class patrol boat

-Kagitingan class littoral patrol craft
+Kagitingan class patrol boat

 Originally designed and built in Germany, the Kagitingan class was supposed to be built in numbers in the Philippines after the initial unit.
 It was reported that the ships did not reach their potential design and were underpowered and problematic, and were retired in the 1990s but was pressed again to serve due to lack of operating naval assets.
 Out of four, only 2 ships of the class remain and are expected to be retired from service as more new assets become available.